Tag: What is the Biblical Response to Identity Politics

 Don’t Shoot the Hostages!

-This final episode is an invitation to have mercy on many embracing identity politics.
+This episode is an invitation to have mercy on many embracing identity politics.
 2 Timothy 2 tells us that unbelievers are held captive by the devil to do his will.
 The real enemy is the devil and not the hostages, so waging war against "liberals" per se is misplaced and tantamount to shooting the hostages.
 Extending mercy, as Micah 6:8 commands is a much more effective way to "win" the culture war.

 Evil within is the Real Issue